ToolMATH: A Diagnostic Benchmark for Long-Horizon Tool Use under Systematic Tool-Catalog Constraints: Tool-Use Protocol Prompts and Execution Rules

 \subsection{Decoding, temperatures, and guardrails}

 \paragraph{Decoding / temperature.} We use near-deterministic decoding for the solver across protocols with \textbf{temperature \(=0.0\)} to reduce variance in execution traces.
 In Plan+ReAct, the planner uses \textbf{temperature \(=0.2\)} to encourage concise but non-degenerated plan drafts, while the subsequent solver remains at \textbf{temperature \(=0.0\)}.
-The LLM-based answer grader also uses \textbf{temperature \(=0.0\)}.

 \paragraph{Formatting guardrails.} All protocols require strict adherence to the one-line \texttt{Thought: ...} format per step.
 If a tool is needed, the model must emit exactly one additional line \texttt{Action: \{ "name": ..., "arguments": \{...\} \}} and then wait for the environment \texttt{Observation}.
 The environment validates that the \texttt{Action} payload is parseable (JSON-first, with a permissive fallback) and returns explicit error observations when parsing fails.